 The three sites, which are all owned by the council, have huge potential to support new neighbourhoods, commercial premises and community facilities.
 Together they represent one of the largest brownfield developments in west London.

 At the heart of this vision are more than 1,500 high-quality new homes for local people, with more than 40 per cent of these offered for rent at below market rate or as shared ownership properties.

-The commercial partnership with leading developer and contractor, Wates Residential, will deliver all this at no cost to the taxpayer.
+The commercial partnership with leading developer and Wates will deliver all this at no cost to the taxpayer.

 This decision opens up Harrow to a new and exciting future.
 Our work with Wates will benefit countless local people and improve the lives of generations to come.
 As we begin to emerge from the devastating pandemic, I want this to signal the start of our renewal.

 Wates has a wealth of experience delivering high-quality development projects.

 With their expertise we will unlock the potential of these sites, creating new communities and new opportunities for local people.
 I’d like to extend a very warm welcome to Wates and look forward to the amazing things I know our partnership can achieve.